John Suler, Ph.D.

 RESEARCH & PUBLICATIONS

 Over the years, my professional and academic work has progressed through several stages.
 Starting in graduate school, I did quite a bit of research on mental imagery and creativity.
 As a practicing psychotherapist, I was especially interested in the application of these topics to clinical work.
 Mental imagery and creativity both involve distinctly non-verbal and "non-rational" processes, which partially explains why I later became intrigued by the relationship between eastern philosophy and western psychology, especially psychoanalytic theory.
 I think also it was the evolution of computers and the internet into an imagistic (sensory, associational) medium that first captured my imagination.
 Once I bought my first Mac and 5200 modem many years ago, I became intensely involved in the internet.
 As one of a small handful of researchers who founded cyberpsychology, I became fascinated by cyberspace on several levels: how individuals and groups behave online, psychotherapy and clinical work in cyberspace, the internet as a new medium for scholarly discourse and communication, and most recently what I call "photographic psychology," which is the study of how people create, share, and react to images using digital photography and online photosharing, especially images portraying ideas in psychology.
-Over the years I created several web sites that reflect my various areas of interest and research.
+In 2016 I published with Cambridge University Press my book Psychology of the Digital Age: Humans Become Electric, which covers the insights I learned from two decades of cyberpsychology research.
+Over the years I also created several web sites that reflect my various areas of interest and research.
 The largest ones include:

 The Psychology of Cyberspace